Table of Contents

-So now that you launched your personal website and shared it with the world, you’re done with the website outside of creating new blog posts, right?
+So now that you launched your artist website and shared it with the world, you’re done with the website outside of creating new blog posts, right?

-In addition to new blog posts and adding new images from your adventures in life, there are other things you need to regularly do on your website to keep it up and running.
+In addition to new blog posts and art galleries from projects you’ve worked on, there are other things you need to regularly do on your website to keep it up and running.

 Let’s take a look at the big ones.

-With WordPress for your personal website is also going to come updates for your plugins and themes and even WordPress core itself.
+Also, with WordPress for your photography website is also going to come updates for your plugins and themes and even WordPress core itself.